Close

 RetroModder09/24/2021 at 20:57 0 comments

-I've designed a PCB to mount the original Gamecube power switch to, and added a JST header for connecting to the motherboard.
+A Power Switch PCB was designed to mount the original GameCube power switch to, along with a JST header for connecting to the motherboard.

-I then worked on integrating the mount for it onto the motherboard standoffs, and figured I'd add an intake fan while I was at it.
-The fan shown below is a 60mm, but I ended up using a 50mm in the end to save space.
-The 60mm would interfere with the USB header on the motherboard and make it nearly impossible to plug anything in.
+Then began its integration onto the motherboard standoffs.
+A 60mm exhaust fan was also added, but in the end a 50mm fan was decided on to save space.
+The 60mm fan would interfere with the USB header on the motherboard and make it nearly impossible to plug anything in.

-I also made a few modifications to the bottom shell, adding cutouts for the front I/O and a much sturdier slot for the front panel to drop into.
+A few modifications were also made to the bottom shell, adding cutouts for the front I/O and a much sturdier slot for the front panel to drop into.

 RetroModder09/24/2021 at 20:52 0 comments